seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 : Allows you to arrange a song chronologically from beginning to end using Arranger View.
 Each track is represented by a single row on a timeline.
 The clips for a given track are placed in sequence from left to right.

 Song Mode
-: Allows you to work with tracks and clips using two main views: Rows View and Grid View.
+: Allows you to work with tracks and clips using two main Song View layouts: Rows and Grid.

 ## Views